|

 Producers who use Association programs and services find they can make accurate breeding and management decisions, set goals for their herd, evaluate management practices, determine market value of breeding stock, and predict performance and profitability of animals not yet born.

 Association members are part of a democratic system in which members select delegates among themselves who will represent them in voting for resolutions, by-law amendments, board of directors, and the Association's Vice President and President at the National Convention.
-In turn, delegates consider members' opinions and concerns when voting on bylaws and policies at the National Convention and when electing a president, vice president and board
+In turn, delegates consider members' opinions and concerns when voting on bylaws and policies at the National Convention and when electing a president, vice president and board of directors.
+The board of directors determines governance and association policy.

 The day-to-day business of the Association is handled by the Executive Secretary and staff.
 The Association team works out of the home office in Brattleboro, Vermont, the Agri-Tech Analytics office in Visalia, California, and the Holstein Marketplace Sires office in Fort Atkinson, Wisconsin.
 Additionally, 30 representatives in the field